|

 de Bas is connected with Terre de Haut by a ferry

-church and cemetery.
+cemetery.

 From the port you can proceed by foot to Grande Anse,